Action Plan for a Small Business Makeover

 Now that you've decided what you want your small business to accomplish, we'll formalize your desires into a vision statement as part of the business planning framework.

 First, though, because a vision statement is all about choosing a future destination, you need to articulate where you are now, giving your business planning a starting as well as an endpoint.
+You'll do this by writing a mission statement, describing what your company does and how you do it.

 Then shape your vision statement by applying the formula as directed.
 (Note that using a five-year timeline is not a requirement; you can certainly change this to any number of years that you wish.)